 The Emily Bolitho Trust - for individuals faced with hardship through poor health and low income living in the old borough of Penzance including Gulval, Mousehole, Paul, Newlyn, Ludgvan, Marazion and Madron

 Crisis Fund - for people in crisis who are urgently in need of small, one off amounts of money.
-Grants are made to charitable organisations throughout Cornwall for distribution to individuals
+Funds are made to charitable organisations throughout Cornwall for distribution to individuals

 Community groups must meet the criteria below when applying for a grant:

 You are a not for profit, voluntary or community group or social enterprise (you don't need to be a registered charity but your activities must be considered charitable)